Is Bellingham City Club a service club?

 Do I need a ticket to attend?

-Bellingham City Club strongly urges both members and guests to purchase tickets in advance.
+Reservations are strongly encouraged so that we can plan an appropriate amount of seating and food for the expected audience.
 Each month, City Club sets up a ticket purchase page on Brown Paper Tickets.
 A link to the page is provided in the program description on the City Club website and in each announcement email.
 Tickets may also be purchased by calling Brown Paper Tickets at 800-838-3006 and specifying “Bellingham City Club” and the event date.
 Both online and phone ticket sales end at 11:50 a.m. on the Monday before the Wednesday meeting, unless the event is sold out before that time.
 Brown Paper Tickets will provide (by email or phone) a confirmation number; keep the number until you verify the sale on your credit card statement.
 Note: If you purchase a ticket and have a change of plans, you can get a refund from Brown Paper Tickets if you call and provide your confirmation number before ticket sales close.

 Who can join?
 How can I learn more?